seL4/sel4-tutorials/tutorials/capabilities/capabilities.md

 You will learn:
 1. The jargon CNode, CSpace, CSlot.
-2. Know how to invoke a capability.
+2. How to invoke a capability.
-3. Know how to delete and copy CSlots.
+3. How to delete and copy CSlots.

 ## Initialising